August 7, 2024

 The key to achieving this can be found in three key areas, all promoted by control 6.3:

-• Raising awareness for the significance of information security
+• Raising awareness of the significance of information security

 • Advocating good information security practices